-Environmental respect
+Environmental RESPECT

-The CE Group's approach to environmental compliance is governed by its RESPECT policy of Responsibility, Efficiency, Stewardship, Performance, Evaluation, Communication and Training, which includes the promotion of environmental awareness, best practice and legal compliance amongst its staff and contractors.
+The CE Group's approach to environmental compliance is governed by its RESPECT policy of Responsibility, Efficiency, Stewardship, Performance, Evaluation, Communication and Training, and supporting group policy, which includes the promotion of environmental awareness, best practice and legal compliance amongst its staff and contractors.

 The CE Group has operated a scheme under the environmental management systems ("EMS") standard ISO 14001 since the late 1990s and is subject to regular six-monthly assessments by an external certification body in order to retain that status.
-Lloyd's Register for Quality Assurance visited the CE Group in September 2008.

-That visit concluded that the four minor non-conformances identified in February 2008 could be closed and raised one new minor non-conformance in respect of depot related operational control issues and noted a minor finding regarding the oil testing programme to verify the polychlorinated byphenyls content of oil in certain categories of transformer assets.
-The report in respect of the visit concluded that "based on the evidence presented, ... the company is able to demonstrate a sound approach to the implementation, maintenance and improvement of a mature EMS conforming to ISO 14001".
+Lloyd's Register for Quality Assurance visited the CE Group in March 2009.
+That visit raised one new, minor non-conformance in respect of the testing of depot environmental operational controls.
+The tests were subsequently carried out and process improvements introduced.
+The minor non-conformance raised in September 2008, also in respect of operational controls, will be verified at the visit scheduled for September 2009.
+The minor finding regarding the oil testing programme to verify the polychlorinated byphenyls content of oil in certain categories of transformer assets will remain open until the conclusion of the programme.
+The report from the March 2009 visit stated that "based on the evidence presented, the assessment concluded that the company continues to demonstrate a sound approach to the implementation, maintenance and improvement of a mature EMS conforming to ISO 14001".

-Improvements in support of the CE Group's environmental policy objectives during the year included:
+Improvements in support of the CE Group's environmental policy objectives during the Regulatory Year included:

-- A programme to enhance secondary containment provision for primary transformer sites to prevent oil leakage; - A programme to enhance emergency response provision for primary transformer sites to mitigate oil leakage; - Replacement of oil-filled circuit breakers with vacuum and SF6 units at outdoor substations; - Improved monitoring and response measures with regard to the management of fluid-filled underground cable networks; - Installation of additional engineering controls where required to improve pollution prevention in strategic sites; - Installation of underground cables using trenchless technology as opposed to open-cut excavations;
+- A programme to enhance secondary containment provision for primary transformer sites to prevent oil leakage; - A programme to enhance emergency response provision for primary transformer sites to mitigate oil leakage; - Replacement of oil-filled circuit breakers with vacuum and SF6 units at outdoor substations; - Improved monitoring and response measures with regard to the management of fluid-filled underground cable networks;

-Environmental respect (continued)
+Environmental RESPECT (continued)